Free gift with EVERY order!* All orders $60+ ship FREE!* **COVID19 may cause shipping delays**

 On November 1, All Saint's Day commemorates martyrs or holy figures, while All Souls’ Day on November 2nd is a way to honor those we knew personally.
 On All Souls' Day many modern Catholic churches still have a Book of the Dead, in which parishioners/visitors have an opportunity to write the names of relatives to be remembered.
 As Christian/Roman Catholic Spaniards took over Mexico, these Christian traditions merged with indigenous customs and gave birth to Día de los Muertos, or Day of the Dead, which is celebrated around the same time.
 In this way, Samhain shares more similarities with newer expressions of Day of the Dead rather than the older religious holidays of Christianity.

 Others may observe the "holy day" around the full moon or new moon closest to that time, or in early November with the astronomical midpoint between Fall Equinox and Winter Solstice.
-This year it would occur on November 7, though for the Southern Hemisphere this time would be late April and early May.
+While for us in the northern hemisphere this occurs early- mid November, for the Southern Hemisphere this time would be late April and early May.
 Unlike modern Halloween, Samhain rituals tend to be somber- without music or parties.
 Gatherings are in private homes or locations rather than in public, and the rituals performed offer a way of healing and closure as well as a time to bring the heavenly realm closer to our Earthly experience.
 We notice the trees losing their leaves and less sunlight, and with the sense of loss and death inherent during this time of year, it helps to move into and through the darkness rather than away from it.
 For those of us who have lost dear ones or wish to connect with our ancestors or others from beyond, the veils between worlds are thin and now is a potent time to communicate or make offerings.

 For me, this time of year resonates as a spiritual new year.
 I still struggle to understand our strange Gregorian calendar of the new year starting in the middle of winter without any real seasonal significance.
 And the combination of so many sacred days invites us into solitude and reflection before the winter holiday season begins.